Golf-European Tour World Match Play Championship group stage scores

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-Oct 15 (Infostrada Sports) - Scores from the European Tour World Match Play Championship Group stage on Wednesday in Ash Henrik Stenson (Sweden) halved with George Coetzee (South Africa) by 1 hole Thongchai Jaidee (Thailand) beat Francesco Molinari (Italy) 2 and 0 Paul Casey (Britain) beat Jamie Donaldson (Britain) 2 and 1 Jonas Blixt (Sweden) beat Patrick Reed (U.S.) 2 and 1 Victor Dubuisson (France) beat Pablo Larrazabal (Spain) 3 and 2 Shane Lowry (Ireland) beat Stephen Gallacher (Britain) 3 and 2 Graeme McDowell (Britain) beat Alexander Levy (France) 3 and 2 Joost Luiten (Netherlands) beat Mikko Ilonen (Finland) by 1 hole
+Oct 15 (Infostrada Sports) - Scores from the European Tour World Match Play Championship Group stage on Wednesday in Ash Arnold Palmer Group 1 Thongchai Jaidee (Thailand) 2 2 George Coetzee (South Africa) 1 2 Henrik Stenson (Sweden) 1 4 Francesco Molinari (Italy) 0 Marc McCormack Group 1 Jonas Blixt (Sweden) 2 1 Paul Casey (England) 2 3 Jamie Donaldson (Wales) 0 3 Patrick Reed (U.S.) 0 Assar Gabrielsson Group 1 Victor Dubuisson (France) 2 1 Shane Lowry (Ireland) 2 3 Stephen Gallacher (Scotland) 0 3 Pablo Larrazabal (Spain) 0 Gustaf Larson Group 1 Graeme McDowell (Northern Ireland) 2 1 Joost Luiten (Netherlands) 2 3 Mikko Ilonen (Finland) 0 3 Alexander Levy (France) 0

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan